awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    [ec2-user ~]$ nano dbinfo.inc
    ```

-1. Add the following contents to the `dbinfo.inc` file, where *db\_instance\_endpoint* is the endpoint of your RDS MySQL DB instance, without the port, and *master password* is the master password for your RDS MySQL DB instance\.
+1. Add the following contents to the `dbinfo.inc` file\.
+Here, *db\_instance\_endpoint* is your DB instance endpoint, without the port, and *master password* is the master password for your DB instance\.
 **Note**
-Placing the user name and password information in a folder that is not part of the document root for your web server reduces the possibility of your security information being exposed\.
+We recommend placing the user name and password information in a folder that isn't part of the document root for your web server\.
+Doing this reduces the possibility of your security information being exposed\.

    ```
    <?php